EricsonWillians/Ergame/README.md

 Ergame
 ======

-An open-source object-oriented engine for game development in Python with Pygame.
+An open-source object-oriented engine for game development in Python 2.7 with Pygame.

 [Check out the Ergame wiki I'm writing in order to learn how to use it](https://github.com/EricsonWillians/Ergame/wiki).

-Download and **ergame.py** and check out with this minimum code how easy it is to setup a basic window with working close operation right now!
+Download **ergame.py** and check out with this minimum code how easy it is to setup a basic window with working close operation right now!

 ```
 import ergame as er